netdata/blog/blog/2022-11-09-apache-monitoring.md

 The prerequisites for monitoring Apache with Netdata are to have one or more Apache web server running with [mod_status](https://httpd.apache.org/docs/2.4/mod/mod_status.html) enabled and of course that you have [Netdata installed](https://learn.netdata.cloud/docs/cloud/get-started) on your system.

-The only configuration you need to do is to add the web server's `server-status?auto`.
+The only configuration you need to do in Netdata to start monitoring your Apache server, is to add the web server's `server-status?auto` in `go.d/apache.conf` which can typically be found in `/etc/netdata`.

 Here is an example:

 ```yaml
 jobs: